World's fastest-growing tourist destinations for 2017

 Intrigued?
 Here are UNWTO's fastest-growing tourist destinations in 2017, along with their growth rates, and their full-year figures for 2016.

-1. Palestinian Territories: up 57.8%.
+1. Palestinian territories: up 57.8%.
 (400,000 visitors in 2016).

 2. Egypt: up 51%.
 (5.26 million visitors in 2016).